 - How to schedule Tweets on a mobile device

 - Scheduling Tweets best practices

-1. Open Twitter and click the left-side blue “Tweet” button to access the tweet composer.
+- Open Twitter and click the blue “Post” button from the menu on the left.

-2. Type your tweet copy, choose your audience, and add images or gifs.
+- Type your tweet copy, set your audience, add images, gifs or hashtags.

-3 Click the Schedule Tweets button to choose the date and time, click Confirm, then click Schedule.
+- Select the date and time for your tweet, click Confirm, then click Schedule.